 – Annual Assessment Survey, 2015, etc..

 7. The status of the number of Primary Schools.
 Upper Primary Schools and High Schools including Success Schools with reference to enrolment and availability of teachers.

-8. Representations received, rules issued in different G.Os the norms issued under RMSA, RTE, TPR Work load, subject weightage, accessibility, allocation of periods, viability of the schools.
+8. Representations received rules issued in different G.Os the norms issued under RMSA, RTE, TPR Workload, subject weightage, accessibility, allocation of periods, the viability of the schools.

 Observations of the Committee:

-1. The Committee noted that while the Teacher Pupil Ratio (TPR) at the State and district level is higher than the national average. at the School level it needs to be improved.
-Further. it found that there are some schools with higher student strength vis-a-vis the sanctioned leaching posts and on the other hand some schools with uneconomic strength of students have more teachers.
+1. The Committee noted that while the Teacher Pupil Ratio (TPR) at the State and district level is higher than the national average. at the School level, it needs to be improved.
+Further. it found that there are some schools with higher student strength vis-a-vis the sanctioned teaching posts and on the other hand some schools with uneconomic strength of students have more teachers.